The ultimate guide to visiting Kent

 Nearest station: Headcorn.

-The Kent coast is dotted with picture-perfect towns like Margate (check out the Shell Grotto in Margate with 70 feet of winding passages decorated with 4.6 million shells) and Deal, but Whitstable is really pretty with its pastel-painted beach huts and blooming art scene.
+The Kent coast is dotted with picture-perfect towns like Margate (check out the Shell Grotto there with 70 feet of winding passages decorated with 4.6 million shells) and Deal, but Whitstable is really pretty with its pastel-painted beach huts and blooming art scene.
 Explore Whitstable’s artsy side with a wander round its galleries.
 Whitstable’s Harbour Street is a must-visit for every day-tripper, followed by the Harbour Market to pick up curious knick-knacks.
-Whitstable Oyster Festival is a fun time to visit (usually around July), which involves three days of all things oysters, music and games.

 Nearest station: Whitstable.